freedombox/FreedomBuddy/ugly_hacks/santiago/README.rst

     no hard-coded passwords or gpg-agents are required.
 Then, it's just plug-and-play.
 That might be an acceptable option in some circumstances.

+:Location Revocation: Key revocation is easy.
+However, we don't really have a
+    solution for location revocation.
+This means an adversary who controls an old location can hear the broadcasts.
+However, an adversary without a key can't really use those broadcasts.

+    If we allowed key revocation, than any adversary without the key couldn't do much either.

+    In either case, the adversary has to have the key to do anything useful.
+    Once they have the key, you're completely boned.

 Using Santiago
 ==============